Site icon DED9

 Ruby programming

 Ruby is a dynamic, open-source programming language known for its simplicity and productivity.
 Created in the mid-1990s, Ruby has become a favorite among developers for its elegant syntax and powerful features.
-This article delves into the history, features, applications, and the unique aspects that make Ruby stand out in the programming world.(ruby-lang.org)
+This article delves into the history, features, applications, and unique aspects that make Ruby stand out in the programming world.(ruby-lang.org)

 A Brief History of Ruby